Generate MCP servers from OpenAPI documents

 Experimental

 The MCP server feature is currently experimental.
 The AI tools ecosystem is nascent and we plan to keep iterating on it.
-There may be breaking changes for this feature within the minor/patch version ranges of a TypeScript SDK release.
+There may be breaking changes for this feature within the minor and patch version ranges of a TypeScript SDK release.

-Model Context Protocol (opens in a new tab) (MCP) is an open source protocol developed by Anthropic for defining tools which is beginning to be adopted by many AI agent platforms like the Claude (opens in a new tab) desktop app or Cursor (opens in a new tab) code editor.
+Model Context Protocol (MCP) (opens in a new tab) is an open-source protocol for defining tools, developed by Anthropic.
+Many AI-powered tools, like the Claude (opens in a new tab) desktop app or Cursor (opens in a new tab) code editor, are adopting MCP.
 The full list of clients is available here (opens in a new tab).

-TypeScript SDKs generated with Speakeasy include a Model Context Protocol (MCP) server which allows them to be integrated with by any supported client.
+Speakeasy-generated TypeScript SDKs include a Model Context Protocol (MCP) server, enabling integration with any supported client.

 Prerequisites

-To turn on MCP server generation just set enableMCPServer to true in your gen.yaml file and regenerate your SDK on Github or by executing speakeasy run locally
+To enable MCP server generation, set enableMCPServer to true in your gen.yaml file, then regenerate the SDK on GitHub or run speakeasy run locally.

 Info Icon